time2backup/time2backup/docs/command.md

 --limit N         Limit export to N latest backups
--s, --ssh         Export to a remote destination --reference DATE  Specify a backup date reference for a quicker export -h, --help        Print help
+-s, --ssh         Export to a remote destination --reference DATE  Specify a backup date reference for a quicker export -f, --force       Do not print confirmation before export -h, --help        Print help
 ```